alexedwards/sinatra-modular/README.md

 This skeleton supports self-contained modular 'applications', each containing a Controller and Model.
 This approach to code layout is copied from Python framework [Django](https://www.djangoproject.com/).

-To add a 'mailing list' application to your project run the following rake command.
+Foe example, to add a 'mailing list' application to your project run the following rake command.

 ```
 $ rake app:new[mailing_list]